Updated August 2023

 Maybe it's because I grew up in retail, where Mom and Daddy insisted we treat customers the way we wanted to be treated when we were shopping, but I've always been focused on customer experience as an agency owner.

 Working smart for clients and exceeding their expectations feels like table stakes to me.
 Yet it's a form of business development that I don't think enough business owners focus on.
 Here's why.

 The Golden Rule is good business

 1. Giving as good as you'd like to get is good business, of course, because it drives repeat business.

-I wish I'd thought to track the revenues generate for The Word Factory by clients who've come from other clients.
-It'd be a nice number, I assure you.
-While they might not refer to you the competition, delighted clients are usually happy to refer you (without your having to ask) to their friends and colleagues.
+While they might not refer to you the competition, delighted clients are usually happy to refer you (often without your having to ask) to their friends and colleagues.
 That's invaluable.
 They also are receptive to requests for introductions to prospects you'd like to add to your client roster.

 You can save money on business development -- or get more from your biz dev spend -- if you take better care of your current customers.
-So git to gittin'!
+Get on it!